-7b.13 The Council's 2018/19 Housing Land Audit, dated August 2019, was agreed with Homes for Scotland at the time of writing this report.
-It indicates a 4.1 year effective housing land supply, which has reduced from the 2017/2018 audit.
+7b.13 The Council's 2018/19 Housing Land Audit, dated August 2019, indicates that there is a 4.1 year effective housing land supply.
 This amounts to a shortfall of 599 units in terms of the requirement for a 5 year effective supply.
 The shortfall reflects the difference between the 5 year housing land target (3375 Units) and the effective land supply (2776 units).
 In addition to the effective land supply, private windfall and small sites may also make a contribution to the housing land supply.